landonb/vim-reST-highfive/README.rst

   AWAIT

-(This list used to include about 20 FIVERs, but this feature proved not to be that useful, and it can be a drag on performance.
+(This list used to include about 20 FIVERs, but this feature proved not to be that useful, and it can be distracting when overused.
 So the list has been pared to just those FIVERs that the author uses standalone.
 See inline comments for a discussion (especially re: this feature is not *that* useful).)